Having a cosigner is a big deal to student loan lenders. Instead of having one person legally required to pay back the debt, cosigned loans have two.

 Switching Cosigners on a Student Loan

 Sometimes swapping out one cosigner for another may be desirable… especially for borrowers who cannot get the cosigner removed on their own.
-If Grandma needs the loan removed from her credit report but Mom is in a position to have the debt in her name, a swap may be the right move.
+If Grandma needs the loan removed from her credit report, but Mom is in a position to have the debt in her name, a swap may be the right move.

 Lender policy may vary on cosigner substitution.
-In most cases lenders will likely frown upon changing cosigners.
+In most cases, lenders will likely frown upon changing cosigners.

 Here again, the refinance route may be the path of least resistance.
 The refinance companies may require a cosigner, but they don’t care if the cosigner is the same as the one on the original loan.
-They only care that the cosigner has a good credit score an income.
+They only care that the cosigner has a good credit score and income.

-The Hardest Way: Pay the Loan off in Full
+The Hardest Way: Pay the Loan Off in Full

 Paying off a loan in full is a challenge for any borrower.

-The Key to Cosigner Release
+The Key to a Student Loan Cosigner Release

-Ideally the original borrower can lower interest rates or monthly payments in the process.
+Ideally, the original borrower can lower interest rates or monthly payments in the process.